ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 weight: 6
 ---

 It appears the Mills lived in Staten Island throughout the 1850's, and Edward may have lived there for a significant time prior.
 When the Mills married in 1850, Edward is said to be "of Factoryville".
 All three Mills children were born in Staten Island.
-At one point, the Mills family lived with [Bartlett Brown](https://www.findagrave.com/memorial/199802084/bartlett-brown) (1833 to 24 Nov 1902), who was also in the grocery business and appears to also be a protege of [Charles Mills Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine) (1812 to 8 Oct 1897).
+At one point, the Mills family lived with [Bartlett Brown](https://www.findagrave.com/memorial/199802084/bartlett-brown) (1833 to 24 Nov 1902), who was also in the grocery business and appears to also be a protege of [Charles M. Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine) (1812 to 8 Oct 1897).
 Charles Pine (who may have been related to Edward through Edward's mother) is listed as a co-owner of E. H. Mills & Co. in Corfu, but it's likely that Charles acted only as an investor, and perhaps also an adviser, in the business and was not involved in its day-to-day operation.

 <!--more-->